Guy-Ronen/SE02-ALDS/data_structures/queue/README.md

 ## Table of content:
 - Introduction
 - Real world application
- - Implementation
+- How the algorithm works
 - Constraints
 - Analysis

 ## Introduction
 A queue is a data structure which contains an ordered set of data.